praveen-gitguy/ttt-client/README.md

 Link: https://tttprojectapp.herokuapp.com/

-This api takes a number as a params
+Note: This api takes a number as a params

 ## Components functionality